Guevarism: Guerrilla warfare

 Che Guevara gave a fundamental role to the armed struggle.
-From his own experience he developed a whole theory about the guerrilla warfare which has been defined as foco.
+From his own experience, he developed a whole theory about guerrilla warfare which has been defined as foco.
 For him, when there were "objective conditions" for a revolution in a country, a small "focus" guerrilla as a vanguard could create the "subjective conditions" and unleash a general population uprising.

 He argued that there was a close link between the guerrillas, the peasants and the land reform.
 This position differentiated his thinking from purely labor-industrial socialism and brought him closer to Maoist ideas.

 His book Guerilla Warfare is a manual where tactics and strategies used in Cuban guerrilla warfare are discussed.

-However, Che claimed that in certain contexts the armed struggle had no place so it was necessary to use peaceful mechanisms such as participation within representative democracy.
+However, Che claimed that in certain contexts the armed struggle had no place, so it was necessary to use peaceful mechanisms such as participation within representative democracy.
 Although Che stated that this line should be peaceful but "very combative, very brave" and that it could only be abandoned if its orientation in favor of representative democracy was undermined within the population.